cooling fogs, and fresh breezes add up to perfect conditions for growing

 self-guided wine tour.
 Many of the wineries of Monterey County are

 spread out over a large area.
-If you are staying in Carmel, drive
+Our wine tours will take you

 to some of the more popular wineries of the Monterey wine country and